PRO HUMANITATE INSTITUTE

 Mike’s love for students and their holistic development has called him to serve as a Student

-Life professional at Wake Forest since 1981, where he presently is Associate Dean of Campus Life.
+Life professional at Wake Forest since 1981, where he presently is Associate Director of the Pro Humanitate Institute.
 Besides serving as a long-time volunteer and board member for Samaritan Ministries, Mike remains active with Young Life of Forsyth County and Leadership Winston-Salem.
 He also serves as a lay leader at First Presbyterian Church in Winston-Salem.
 Mike and his wife Gayle are proud parents of three daughters and five grandchildren.
 His special interests include: running, biking, service, travel and cheering on the Demon Deacons at any and all athletic events.

 Kelly began her career at Wake Forest University in November of 2006 working for University Stores.
 She joined the Office of Campus Life in September of 2008 and currently serves as the Administrative Coordinator of Campus Life.
 In her role, Kelly works closely with programs and events such as the Taste of Winston Salem, Hit the Bricks, CHARGE, and Wake ‘n Shake.
 She also serves as the advisor for D.E.S.K.
 (Discovering Education through Student Knowledge).